Here’s How Long the iOS 14.8.1 Update Takes

 If you’re on a fast Wi-Fi network, and you’re moving up from iOS 14.7.1, the iOS 14.8 download could finish up in just a few minutes.

 If your connection is slower, or you’re jumping up from older iOS 14 software or iOS 13, you might be looking at 10 minutes or longer.

 Once your device is done pulling iOS 14.8 from Apple’s servers, the installation process will begin.
 This could take longer than the download.

-If you’re moving up from iOS 14.0, your installation could take about seven or eight minutes to complete.
-It took just around that to install on an iPhone X that was previously running iOS 14.0.
+If you’re moving up from iOS 14.3, your installation could take around 10 minutes to complete.
+It took about eight minutes to install on an iPhone 12 Pro and about nine minutes to install on an iPhone X.

 Your iPhone might reboot itself a couple of times during the installation process, but this is perfectly normal.
 Your device should boot up normally once the installation process completes.